pabstma/cardano-accointing-exporter/README.md

 Hint: If you have wallets with a high number of addresses you should be turning on caching for ALL queries (on default caching is disabled for queries that change frequently like transaction history of a wallet and reward history).
-If you don't do this and there occurs some error during execution the progress will be lost and you need to start over.
+If you don't do this and there occurs some error during execution the progress will be lost, and you will need to start over again.
 There is no checkpointing!
 The downside of enabling caching for all queries is, that you won't get new transactions for the cached addresses.
-See the sections with with 'requests_cache.disabled()'.
+See the sections with 'requests_cache.disabled()'.